Billy-Spearman-WCCI/RaceCarExtension/README.md

           syntax -- https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#textual-syntax
         * The attribute names in calls to `model.addAttribute()` must match exactly the variables referenced within the templates themselves.
+        * The return value for these methods is the the name of the template.
     * `@RestController` -- An annotation for linking endpoints (e.g. `/courses/{course_id}/`) to API responses.
+        * Here, you're explicitly stating *what* to return.
+You can return a String, or you can return an object and have Spring convert to a string for you.
+But either way, *you* are deciding the details of what is being returned.
         * `@CrossOrigin` -- An annotation stating that REST will accept requests from JavaScript running in any webpage, as opposed to the default where only requests from scripts loaded from the same site will be allowed. https://www.baeldung.com/spring-cors